America’s Most Haunted Ski Town: Crested Butte, CO

 Crested Butte, CO, was a mining town.
 Credit: Western Mining History

-Crested Butte, CO, is America’s Last Great Ski Town.
+Crested Butte in Colorado is America’s Last Great Ski Town.
 It is also known for being the most haunted ski town in America.
 Crested Butte sits at 8,885 feet in the Elk Mountains of Colorado.
 The town was founded in 1880 as a coal mining town with a population of 400 people.
-Before the incorporation of Crested Butte, miners flocked to the area around 1860.
-Several years later, the town was booming with a population of over 1000, restaurants, hotels, and saloons.
-Any mining town is sure to have its fair share of accidents and ghost stories, and Crested Butte is no exception.
+Miners flocked to the area around 1860 before the incorporation of Crested Butte.
+Several years later, the town was booming, with a population of over 1000 and restaurants, hotels, and saloons.
+Any mining town will surely have its fair share of accidents and ghost stories, and Crested Butte is no exception.

 1884 Jokerville Mine Explosion: